Archive for the 'Oratory' Category

 Nelson Chamisa, the MDC Minister of Information and Communication Technology, once thought Mugabe was “unbalanced”, but adds: “sitting in cabinet with him, I admire his intellect.
 He has dexterity of encyclopaedic proportions.
 He is bad leader but a gifted politician.
 Why do I say he is a gifted politician?
 He has the ability to manage political emotions and intentions.
 But leadership is a different thing.
 The best form of leadership is to create other leaders who can come reproduce your vision after you.
 Mugabe has not done that.”

 I add a note to clarify this post: None of the above should be seen as an endorsement of Mugabe’s policies, many of which have been motivated by malfeasance, peculation, and plain, old-fashioned, evil.
-Unfortunately, his administration, unlike many in Africa, has been overwhelmingly competent, with even the policy of hyperinflation aimed – deliberately and very successfully – at enriching a few thousand people with foreign currency holdings at the expense of every other Zimbabwean.
-The pinnacle of this deadly-effective malevolence has been the enrichment of the political and military elite by using of the state’s military forces to operate protection rackets in foreign countries – eg, in the Democratic Republic of the Congo, with whom Zimbabwe shares no border nor any strategic interest.
+Unfortunately, his administration, unlike many in Africa, has been overwhelmingly competent, with even the policy of hyperinflation aimed – deliberately and very successfully – at enriching a few thousand people having foreign currency holdings at the expense of every other Zimbabwean.
+The pinnacle of this deadly-effective malevolence has been the enrichment of the political and military elite by use of the state’s military forces to operate protection rackets in foreign countries – eg, in the Democratic Republic of the Congo, with whom Zimbabwe shares no border nor any strategic interest.

 Public lectures